1. Introduction

 3. The DVAGen Framework

-3.1 Core Architecture & Modular Design
+3.1.
+Core Architecture & Modular Design

-3.2 Training Pipeline
+3.2.
+Training & Inference Pipeline

-A key innovation is the provision of both Command-Line Interface (CLI) tools (`chat`, `eval`) and a WebUI for interactive use.
-The WebUI allows for real-time inspection of generation results, visualizing which dynamic vocabulary items were retrieved and selected, providing crucial transparency into the model's decision-making process.
+A key differentiator is the provision of both Command-Line Interface (CLI) tools for scripting and automation and a Web User Interface (WebUI) for real-time inspection and visualization of generation results, including token-level decisions and dynamic vocabulary usage.

 4. Technical Implementation

-4.1 Dynamic Vocabulary Mechanism
+4.1.
+Dynamic Vocabulary Mechanism

-where $\lambda$ is a balancing parameter and $\text{sim}(\cdot)$ is a relevance scoring function.
+where $\lambda$ is a balancing parameter and $\mathbb{1}$ is an indicator function.

-4.2 Batch Inference Optimization
+4.2.
+Batch Inference Optimization

 5. Experimental Results & Evaluation